mahsayedsalem/bader-db/README.md

 Expiration of keys in the cache is performed at intervals, triggered every `frequency` and is done in the background.
 The approach for performing this task is based on the implementation in Redis, which is straightforward yet effective.

-When you call `run_server`, you must provide some arguments some of them are: sample, frequency, and threshold.
 The following is a summary of the eviction process, explained in a clear way:

     Wait for the next frequency tick.
     Randomly select a batch of sample entries from the cache.